Keep the romance alive and stay connected by having regular quality time together. Here are some tips for having a frugal date night at home.

 Especially if you’ve got children.

 “It’s easy to take each other for granted when consumed by the daily grind of everyday living.
-Romance can get forgotten when there’s work to do and children to raise and dishes to wash.
-Valentine’s Day can act as a reminder to take pause and appreciate the special person or people in your life [source].”
+Romance can get forgotten when there are work to do and children to raise and dishes to wash.
+Valentine’s Day can act as a reminder to take pause and appreciate the special person or people in your life.”

-While Valentines Day serves as a great reminder to honour the one that you love, your relationship will be stronger and happier if you make the effort to stay connected throughout the entire year.
+But you don’t leave romance to just one day of the year.
+Your relationship will be stronger and happier if you make the effort to stay connected throughout the entire year.

 “Sorry, I can’t tonight, it’s date night.”